Vishruth23/calculator-app/README.md

 pytest -q
 ```

-This is a change made in README.md to check if the pipeline is working as expected.
+This is the 2nd change made in README.md to check if the pipeline is working as expected.